CBN (Australian TV station)

-CBN is an Australian television station licensed to, and serving the regions surrounding Orange, Dubbo and central and southern New South Wales.
+CBN is an Australian television station licensed to, and serving to the regions of central and southern New South Wales and the Australian Capital Territory.

 History

 Origins

 CBN-8 Orange commenced broadcasting on 17 March 1962, licensed to Country Broadcasting Services, owners of local radio station 2GZ.
 They soon changed their name to Country Television Services.
 CWN-6 Dubbo began transmission on 1 December 1965.
 Also owned by Country Television Services, they became the first station to completely relay another station's programming, although some station identification, such as test patterns, remained separate and program output for CWN originated from CBN's studios in Orange.

 In 1968, the stations acquired access to the Postmaster-General's microwave link, allowing viewers to see national news programs and other major events live for the first time.
 By the early 1970s, the stations began to run into financial difficulties, and it was decided to enter into a joint programming agreement with MTN-9 of Griffith, resulting in the formation of the Television 6-8-9 network (later Mid State Television).

 A 30-minute documentary on the 1978 National Rodeo Titles, called Goin' Down The Road, won the station the 'Outstanding Contribution by a Regional Station' Logie Award in 1979.
 Local programming in the 1980s included Focus, Rural Roundup, Early Shift, Weekend Report, Time to Live, Around The Schools, and coverage of local special events.

 Local sports coverage, especially of tennis and rugby, formed a major part of the schedule in the late 1970s and early 1980s.
 From 1979, the station sponsored, and telecast the United Permanent Tennis Tournament, the only tournament of its kind in Australia.

 With aggregation looming, CBN and CWN were purchased by health care magnate Paul Ramsay's Ramcorp Ltd in 1987, and merged with RVN/AMV to form Prime Television, in May 1988.
-Local programming and staff levels were reduced - morale at the time was reported to be at an all time low.
+Local programming and staff levels were reduced – morale at the time was reported to be at an all time low.
 Programming schedules began to resemble those of affiliation partner Seven, with new facilities built in Wollongong and Canberra in preparation for the expansion in coverage area.

 Aggregation

 When aggregation in southern New South Wales occurred in 1989, CBN and CWN were effectively merged into one station, CBN, branded on-air as Prime Television.
 The station then moved into the rest of the new license area, competing against WIN Television and 10 Capital.
 The introduction of the two new stations into Orange was delayed by technical problems, and did not start in the area until later in the year.

+Upon aggregation, CBN/Prime began broadcasting 24 hours a day, but later dropped it in early 1990 due to "commercial realities", leaving WIN alone in the area.

 In 1991, the Wagga Wagga and Orange licenses were merged into the one license, with RVN taking on the CBN callsign.